 All of this wouldn't be possible without the talent of our Music Director - Mark Coughlan and Orchestral Composer - Stuart James and in the early stages the production from Soundfield Studios with Cliff Blackburn.

-Then there was our talented didjuridu artist - Julian Silburn and percussionist and vocalist - January Kultura.
-I am so grateful for the incredible neuroscience team Daniel Lane from The Perth Brain Centre that brought that twist of science to the project, which is now developing into something we hope that will be more robust in studies that could demonstrate the efficacy of this type of experience and the theraputic and physiological impact on the human body.
+Then there is our talented didjuridu artist - Julian Silburn and percussionist and vocalist - January Kultura.
+I am so grateful for the incredible neuroscience team Daniel Lane from The Perth Brain Centre that brought that twist of science to the project, which is now developing into something we hope will be more robust in studying the efficacy of this type of experience and the therapeutic and physiological impact on the human body.

-The talented En’coda String Orchestra.
-I knew it would always be a challenge to ask a string orchestra to tune down to 432hz.
+And the talented En Coda Symphony Orchestra.
+I knew it would always be a challenge to ask a string orchestra to tune down to 432 Hz.
 Why?
-This is because they are normally tuned to around 440hz or 444hz, so when we ask them to tune down to 432hz their instruments naturally want move back to the standard tuning.
+This is because they are normally tuned to around 440 Hz or 444 Hz, so when we ask them to tune down to 432 Hz their instruments naturally want to move back to the standard tuning.
 Which means, there is always a risk of the instrument going out of tune during the performance.
-So the skill to keep this in 432hz whilst playing is certainly no easy task.
+So the skill to keep this in 432 Hz whilst playing is certainly no easy task.

-There was always going to be a little bit of 'envelope' pushing to ask our string players to do this for us, it required musicians that were open to creativity, open to change and willing to explore on this adventure with us into the unknown.
+There was always going to be a little bit of 'envelope' pushing to ask our string players to do this for us, it required musicians who were open to creativity, open to change and willing to explore this adventure with us into the unknown.

-Then of course the incredible behind-the-scenes team and our En`coda family a huge thank you for your hard work and passion for this project.
-And our wonderful supporters that wish to remain anonymous - thank you so much for breathing this project to life, without you it wouldn't have happened.
+Then of course the incredible behind-the-scenes team and our En Coda family... a huge thank you for your hard work and passion for this project.
+And our wonderful supporters who wish to remain anonymous - thank you so much for breathing this project to life, without you it wouldn't have happened.